-Maroon Wines was founded by Paul Maroon (unfortunately passed away in late 2019) with his inaugural vintage dating from 2008.
-His wife RenĂ©e continues to operate the business.
-The story of the wine goes back a bit further than this.
 Paul grew up in Pennsylvania (Lebanese heritage) where he helped his father with their family’s produce business.
 His first introduction to wine was helping his uncle make wine in Pennsylvania.
 After earning a college degree on the east coast, he came to California for his MBA.
 After graduating he started selling medical supplies including pacemakers.
 He worked very closely with hospitals and doctors and ultimately started his own company – specializing in new types of medical devices.

-This was a successful business; looking to return to his agricultural roots he moved up from the San Jose Bay Area to the Napa Valley.
-Simultaneously he purchased property just north of the city of Napa in what is now the Coombsville appellation and three hundred acres on the backside of Howell Mountain in Pope Valley (since sold to the Michael Mondavi Family so Paul could focus on his estate vineyard).
+This was a successful business; looking to return to his agricultural roots he moved up from the San Jose Bay Area to Napa Valley.
+Simultaneously he purchased property just north of the city of Napa in what is now the Coombsville appellation and three hundred acres on the backside of Howell Mountain in Pope Valley.
+That sizable property was sold to the Michael Mondavi Family and is now owned by Plumpjack.

 Paul became friends with Chris Corley, winemaker at Monticello Winery and also Crauford Family wines.

-The seeds of the Maroon label actually began with Crauford Wine Company – a women only owned winery that produced their first vintage in 2000.
-Paul sold them grapes from his property and ultimately, he bought them out when they wanted to retire.
-Chris made all vintages under the Crauford label and continues making the Maroon Wines (having made every vintage of the Maroon wines).
+The seeds of the Maroon label began with Crauford Wine Company (their first vintage was in 2000).
+Paul sold them grapes from his property and ultimately bought them out when they wanted to retire.
+Chris has crafted every vintage of Maroon.

-Our first visit to the property was the day after Coombsville became the most recent sub appellation within Napa Valley; it was nice to no longer have to say the “soon to be Coombsville appellation”.
+Our first visit to the property was the day after Coombsville became the most recent sub appellation within Napa Valley in late 2011; it was nice to no longer have to say the “soon to be Coombsville appellation”.
 Paul was one of the most personable and down to earth vintners we met with and was always happy to sit down and have a glass of wine with who ever came to his property and share conversation about food, wine and travel among other topics.
 He is sorely missed by those who had the privilege to get to know him.

-The views from the estate are fairly unique to Napa Valley; from their hillside location there is a visual straight line of site all the way up the valley to Mt.
+The views from the estate are fairly unique to Napa Valley; from their hillside location there is a visual straight line of site all the way up valley to Mt.
 St. Helena anchoring the northern end.
-While not directly affected by the terrible fires in October of 2017, Paul remembers looking east and seeing all the flames burning the hillsides of Atlas Peak and below – all the way down to the Silverado Country Club.
+While not directly affected by the terrible fires in October of 2017, Paul remembers looking east and seeing all the flames burning the hillsides of Atlas Peak and below all the way down to the Silverado Country Club.

 Select Wines

-Case in point is a their unique by Napa standard wine – the 2007 100% varietal Petit Verdot.
+Some of their bottlings are often only made available to their wine club.
+Case in point is a their unique by Napa standard wine the 2007 100% varietal Petit Verdot.
 Very few producers in the valley make a 100% Petit Verdot from this varietal – preferring instead to use it as a blending grape.
 This wine was originally going to be used in a blend, but it showed so well by itself it was bottled as a standalone varietal.
 It should also be mentioned that Petit Verdot is always among the highest priced grapes by tonnage sold in the Napa Valley.
+The 2007 Maroon Petit Verdot is a dark inky black wine in the glass.
+It shows a “pretty” aromatic bouquet with ripe plum, blackberry and truffle.
+The palate offers a richness of fruit that is often so characteristic of this varietal.
+Layers of chewy ripe black fruit ripple through the palate from start to the end.
+The firm structured tannins are slightly course and anchor a deliciously long finish.

 The 2013 Maroon Malbec is very ripe on the bouquet, but this ripeness does not necessarily carry through to the palate.
 This wine is fairly balanced for being so young at the time of our tasting.
 2013 was also the year they introduced a Merlot for the first time.